Library Printing and Photocopying

 - Printing Instructions

 UC students can print and photocopy by using the Multi-Function Devices (MFDs) available in various locations throughout the Library.
-Students must have a student card to print and photocopy, however, walk-in users may purchase a photocopy card.
+Students must have a student card to print, photocopy and scan.
+Walk-in users can purchase a photocopy credit card.
 The MFDs are located on:

-- Level B - 3 MFDs near the student computers
+- Level B - 7 MFDs (various locations)

-To print and photocopy in the Library you will need a current University of Canberra Student ID card with credit added.
+To print, photocopy and scan you will need a current University of Canberra Student ID card with credit added.

-To add credit, take your student ID card to the AutoLoader on Level B of the Library and follow the instructions.
-The AutoLoader accepts gold and silver coins, and notes.
-There is also a change machine next to the AutoLoader which exchanges silver coins and notes for $1 coins.
+To add credit, take your student ID card to one of the AutoLoaders located on Level B and follow the instructions.
+The AutoLoaders only accept gold coins and notes.

 Black and white: